-Ms. Kassel stated in the future when we are going to perform a major activity, such as future tree trimming or pond management or changing something about the turf, I would like to bring the County Extension Office because they are the experts in this matter to help guide us in how we setup the criteria, expectations and the contract so that we achieve a desirable result.
-I believe Mr. Golgowski has met with the County Extension Office about this kind of thing.
+Ms. Kassel stated in the future when we are going to perform a major activity, such as future tree trimming or pond management or changing something about the turf, I would like to bring someone from the County Extension Office because they are the experts in this matter to help guide us in how we set up the criteria, expectations and the contract so that we achieve a desirable result.
+I believe Mr. Golgowski has met with the County Extension Office about this matter.